zhao-chunyu/MetaDriver/README.md

 <img src="assert\model.jpg" style="zoom: 100%;">

-1. **A one-shot learning framework for drivers' attention prediction**.
+1. **A Novel One-Shot Learning Framework for Driver Saliency Prediction**.
-Inspired by how humans learn from limited examples, we filter support masks to extract salient regions, which are then used to guide a driver attention learner.
-Semantic alignment between support and query samples further refines model optimization.
+A Novel One-Shot Learning Framework for Driver Saliency Prediction.
+We propose MetaDriver, inspired by how drivers generalize from limited examples.
+It filters salient regions from support masks to guide attention learning and uses semantic alignment to improve crossscene generalization.
-2. **Two novel modules: Saliency Map Filter and Salient Semantic Alignment**.
+2. **A Novel One-Shot Learning Framework for Driver Saliency Prediction**.
-Since driver attention masks are often dispersed and semantic overlap between query-support pairs exists only in salient regions, we filter out irrelevant mask information and align salient semantic features to boost prediction accuracy.
+To address noisy attention labels and limited semantic overlap, SMF removes irrelevant background while SSA aligns salient features between support and query pairs, significantly boosting our model’s performance.
-3. **Extensive evaluation on DADA-52i and PSAD-4i with SOTA results**.
+3. **Extensive Evaluation on DADA-52i and PSAD-4i with Strong Generalization and SOTA Results**.
-Our method consistently outperforms 10 competitive baselines across both datasets and backbones (Resnet-50, Vgg-16), surpassing existing driver saliency prediction and one/few-shot models.
+It exceeds 10 baselines on both datasets and different backbones, achieving up to **+34.3%** CC, **+45.2%** SIM and ** –31.2%** KLD gains under oracle-support.
+These results highlight its robustness and backbone-agnostic design.

 <a name="Datasets"></a>